TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 Most of the time, only the programmers are concerned with the second type of data.

 - An *entity type* contains a tuple of [definitions](definition), a tuple of initial [component](component) values, and an array of flags for each definition to signify whether it is *enabled*.
-	- An author may specify which definitions to enable.
-	- The flags will be held separate:``std::array<bool, DEFINITION_COUNT_V> enabled_definitions;``
-		- A lot better cache coherency than the more idiomatic ``std::optional``.
-	- An *enabled* definition implies that the entity needs a component of type ``definition_type::implied_component`` (if specified) for the definition to be ever used by the logic.
+	- An existent definition implies that the entity needs a component of type ``definition_type::implied_component`` (if specified) for the definition to be ever used by the logic.
-		- If instance type is specified, it additionally stores an **initial value** for the component.
+		- Thus if implied_component type is specified, it additionally stores an **initial value** for the component.
 - A type with a blank name is treated as being 'not set' (a null type).
 	- We will always require the author to set a non-empty name for a type.
 - Types can be created, copied and then modified, or destroyed.